vgmtrans/vgmtrans-ext-win/README.md

-This repository holds external dependencies needed to build VGMTrans (Qt) on Windows.
+This repository holds external dependencies needed to build (the new version of) VGMTran s on Windows.

-While it can be used to build debug builds, it should not be used to set up a development environment.
+Qt has been built using the [qsc](https://github.com/spycrab/qsc) tool, with the provide d config file.
-Both Qt and FluidSynth have to live as dynamic libraries: FluidSynth uses GLib, which can't be built statically on Windows, and static Qt doesn't seem to be well-supported in general (besides producing __extremely large__ binaries)
+FluidSynth binaries come directly from [upstream](https://github.com/FluidSynth/fluidsyn th) CI.